 Industrial Agriculture Law and Policy Center

-The agricultural sector puts food on the table and, increasingly, fuel in the gas tank.
-Today, agricultural production often involves large-scale operations, substantial inputs of fertilizer and pesticides, and the intensive confinement of animals.
-Long viewed as a triumph of technology over the natural limitations placed on farmers by pests, weather, and the biology of plants and animals themselves, the agricultural sector is now also understood to impose very real social costs in the form of pollution and other undesirable impacts.
-Environmental safeguards have not kept pace with this sector's transformation to an industrial scale - to the contrary, environmental laws usually exempt agricultural activities.
-At the same time, society has encouraged high levels of agricultural production through federal taxpayer subsidies while not requiring producers to hold in check the resulting pollution.
+Most agricultural production involves large-scale operations, substantial inputs of fertilizer and pesticides, and the intensive confinement of animals.
+Long viewed as a triumph of technology over the natural limitations placed on farmers by pests, weather, and the biology of plants and animals themselves, the agricultural sector today also imposes very real social costs in the form of pollution and other undesirable impacts.
+Society has encouraged high levels of agricultural production through federal taxpayer subsidies.
+At the same time, environmental safeguards have not kept pace—to the contrary, environmental laws usually exempt agricultural activities.

-The Environmental Law Institute's initiative on industrial agriculture explores the impacts of industrial agricultural practices on the environment, human health, community well being, and animal welfare.
-From field to feedlot, ELI highlights both the problems and the opportunities, analyzing the limitations of the current law and policy framework surrounding agriculture and presenting targeted, research-backed recommendations.
-To develop a truly sustainable food system, we will need a shared vision for the future and the right mix of public and private governance tools.
+ELI's Industrial Agriculture Law and Policy Center examines how agricultural practices affect the environment, public health, community well being, and the welfare of people and animals.
+From field to feedlot, ELI's work highlights both key problems and practical opportunities for reform, analyzing the limitations of the current law and policy framework surrounding agriculture and presenting targeted, research-backed recommendations.
+To develop a sustainable food system, we will need a shared vision for the future and the right mix of public and private governance tools.
 ELI is working to shape that vision.

-For more on ELI's Industrial Agriculture Law and Policy Center, contact Senior Attorney Bruce Myers or Senior Attorney Linda Breggin.
+For press inquiries, or to learn more about ELI's Industrial Agriculture Law and Policy Center, contact Senior Attorney Bruce Myers or Senior Attorney Linda Breggin.